Are you a fan of taking supplements?

 The most overhyped supplements are without doubt diet pills (and I believe detox teas too!).

 I say this because I know a fair amount about diet pills.
-My previous business I worked with a few diet pill manufacturing clients.
+In the previous business, I worked with a few diet pill manufacturing clients.
 I have also been an affiliate that marketed supplement brands online, many years ago now.

 During this time I got to see many diet supplement ads.